Skip to main content

 Step 6.
 Restore necessary data from the mounted volume

-• In this guide, /path/to/restore is used as an example.
+In this document, /path/to/restore is used as an example path:

 sudo mkdir -p /path/to/restore/